chermme/chermme/README.md

 LinkedIn: https://www.linkedin.com/in/pcherm/

-# Piotr Chermanowicz - Senior Front-End Developer
+# Peter Chermanowicz - Senior Front-End Developer

 ## Great Code.
 Delivered.

 ### Who I Am

 Hello.
-I'm Piotr.
+I'm Peter.
 I specialize in UI and front-end development and design.
 I've been delivering web and UI solutions since 1996.
 Over that long period, I've worked with a wide variety of companies and industries on countless digital projects.
 My goal is to provide high-quality UI and front-end solutions for all kinds of digital projects, from websites to web and mobile apps and e-commerce.
 I believe in simplicity, knowledge, experience, and focus.
 I have built my reputation on delivering value and great work.
 Let's collaborate to bring your digital vision to life.

 ### What I Do